jakemcc/jakemccrary.com/source/_posts/2014-03-29-managing-windows-in-osx-using-phoenix.markdown

 ## Phoenix ##

-I was looking for solutions to Slate's unreponsiveness when I stumbled on [Phoenix](https://github.com/sdegutis/Phoenix).
+I was looking for solutions to Slate's unresponsiveness when I stumbled on [Phoenix](https://github.com/sdegutis/Phoenix).
 I was drawn towards the stated goal of stating that it "aims for efficiency and a very small footprint."
 The fact that it is still being actively developed